-What are common best practices for using Kafka Sources and Sinks in Flink?
+What are common best practices for using Kafka Connectors in Flink?

-1. Configure Kafka Transaction Timeouts with End-To-End Exactly-Once Delivery
+1. Configure Applicable Kafka Transaction Timeouts With End-To-End Exactly-Once Delivery

-If you configure your Flink Kafka producer with end-to-end exactly-once semantics (`FlinkKafkaProducer.Semantic#EXACTLY_ONCE`), it is strongly recommended to configure the Kafka transaction timeout to a duration longer than the maximum expected Flink job down time.
+If you configure your Flink Kafka producer with end-to-end exactly-once semantics, it is strongly recommended to configure the Kafka transaction timeout to a duration longer than the maximum checkpoint duration plus the maximum expected Flink job downtime.
 Please also take into account that you may want to recover your Flink job after failures at night or on weekends.

 To configure Kafka transaction timeouts, set: